PIELab/behaviorSim/README.md

 Installation & Setup
 --------------------
-Simply clone the package and import the package to get started.
+Simply download and import the package to get started.
+For more hints take a look at the included example scripts.

 Dependencies
 -------------